vmware-tanzu/velero/v1.0.0-beta.1/locations.md

 # Backup Storage Locations and Volume Snapshot Locations

+## Overview

-Velero v0.10 introduces a new way of configuring where Velero backups and their associated persistent volume snapshots are stored.
+Velero has two custom resources, `BackupStorageLocation` and `VolumeSnapshotLocation`, that are used to configure where Velero backups and their associated persistent volume snapshots are stored.

-## Motivations

-In Velero versions prior to v0.10, the configuration for where to store backups & volume snapshots is specified in a `Config` custom resource.
-The `backupStorageProvider` section captures the place where all Velero backups should be stored.
-This is defined by a **provider** (e.g. `aws`, `azure`, `gcp`, `minio`, etc.), a **bucket**, and possibly some additional provider-specific settings (e.g. `region`).
-Similarly, the `persistentVolumeProvider` section captures the place where all persistent volume snapshots taken as part of Velero backups should be stored, and is defined by a **provider** and additional provider-specific settings (e.g. `region`).

-There are a number of use cases that this basic design does not support, such as:
+A `BackupStorageLocation` is defined as a bucket, a prefix within that bucket under which all Velero data should be stored, and a set of additional provider-specific fields (e.g. AWS region, Azure storage account, etc.) The [API documentation][1] captures the configurable parameters for each in-tree provider.

+A `VolumeSnapshotLocation` is defined entirely by provider-specific fields (e.g. AWS region, Azure resource group, Portworx snapshot type, etc.) The [API documentation][2] captures the configurable parameters for each in-tree provider.

+The user can pre-configure one or more possible `BackupStorageLocations` and one or more `VolumeSnapshotLocations`, and can select *at backup creation time* the location in which the backup and associated snapshots should be stored.

+This configuration design enables a number of different use cases, including:

 - Take snapshots of more than one kind of persistent volume in a single Velero backup (e.g. in a cluster with both EBS volumes and Portworx volumes)
 - Have some Velero backups go to a bucket in an eastern USA region, and others go to a bucket in a western USA region
 - For volume providers that support it (e.g. Portworx), have some snapshots be stored locally on the cluster and have others be stored in the cloud

-Additionally, as we look ahead to backup replication, a major feature on our roadmap, we know that we'll need Velero to be able to support multiple possible storage locations.

-## Overview

-In Velero v0.10 we got rid of the `Config` custom resource, and replaced it with two new custom resources, `BackupStorageLocation` and `VolumeSnapshotLocation`.
-The new resources directly replace the legacy `backupStorageProvider` and `persistentVolumeProvider` sections of the `Config` resource, respectively.

-Now, the user can pre-define more than one possible `BackupStorageLocation` and more than one `VolumeSnapshotLocation`, and can select *at backup creation time* the location in which the backup and associated snapshots should be stored.

-A `BackupStorageLocation` is defined as a bucket, a prefix within that bucket under which all Velero data should be stored, and a set of additional provider-specific fields (e.g. AWS region, Azure storage account, etc.) The [API documentation][1] captures the configurable parameters for each in-tree provider.

-A `VolumeSnapshotLocation` is defined entirely by provider-specific fields (e.g. AWS region, Azure resource group, Portworx snapshot type, etc.) The [API documentation][2] captures the configurable parameters for each in-tree provider.

-Additionally, since multiple `VolumeSnapshotLocations` can be created, the user can now configure locations for more than one volume provider, and if the cluster has volumes from multiple providers (e.g. AWS EBS and Portworx), all of them can be snapshotted in a single Velero backup.

 ## Limitations / Caveats

+- Velero only supports a single set of credentials *per provider*.
+It's not yet possible to use different credentials for different locations, if they're for the same provider.

 - Volume snapshots are still limited by where your provider allows you to create snapshots.
 For example, AWS and Azure do not allow you to create a volume snapshot in a different region than where the volume is.
 If you try to take an Velero backup using a volume snapshot location with a different region than where your cluster's volumes are, the backup will fail.